ChuChu2112/alx-system_engineering-devops/0x02-shell_redirections/README.md

 How?
 By listing the files according to modification time from newest to oldest using the 'ls -t' command.
 The '-1' argument list the sorted file "one per line"
 The output of the aforementioned 'ls -1t' command is parsed into the 'head -n 10' command.
 That's how!

+<13-unique> script sorts and displays the content of <list> file with each content appearing just once